artur-ciocanu/launch.en/help/extension-dev/submit/create-listing.md

 ---
 title: Create an Exchange Listing for an Extension
-description: Learn how to add your extension in Adobe Experience Platform to the public catalog.
+description: Learn how to add your extension to the public catalog in Adobe Experience Platform.
 exl-id: 93e83a62-6089-48e9-b521-82f972b36ac4
 ---
 # Create an exchange listing for an extension